-This article is written in collaboration with Standard Chartered Bank (Singapore) Limited.
-All views expressed in the article are the independent opinions of DollarsAndSense.sg
+This article was originally written on 26 March 2020 in collaboration with Standard Chartered Bank (Singapore) Limited.
+All views expressed in the article are the independent opinions of DollarsAndSense.sg.
+We have updated the article on 1 October 2020 to take into account the revised interest rates.

 Building up savings is an important financial objective for many working adults.